merry75/argus/README.md

 # Launch

-npm run dev (will lose concurrently both front and back end at same time)
+npm run dev (will launch concurrently both front and back end at same time)

 #Dev
-npm run server (to test and get served front and back end at same time).
+npm run dev (to test and get served front and back end at same time).